 The qualitative model uses a set of key questions, which are answered by the analyst.
 The questions are operationalized to a high extent so as to assure an objective assessment.
+Country risk factor based on rule of law from World Bank

 The large corporate client's rating ultimately emerges from the combination of the quantitative and the qualitative assessments, the trends and forecasts, and possible warning signals.
-The Large Corporates rating model differentiates risk depending on the industry sector and the country of residence of the customer.
+The Large Corporates rating model differentiates risk depending on the industry sector and the country of reisk of the customer.